 Before an applicant can receive a rejection letter, the application must both be archived (Section 3.4), and have an appropriate end status (Section 3.5.1).

-From the navigation menu on the left hand side, select the “View Archived Files” tab.
+From the navigation menu on the left-hand side, select the “View Archived Files” tab.
 Locate the name of the applicant to be rejected.
 Under the column entitled “Reject?” click on the pencil icon in the cell.